benelan/need-info-action/README.md

  ```

 ## How It Works
-The appropriate workflow is determined depending on if an issue or comment event triggered the Action.
+The appropriate method is determined depending on whether the Action is triggered by an issue or comment event.

 ### Issue Event Webhook
-The issue event can be run on `opened`, `edited` and/or `labeled` actions.
+The `issues` event method can be run on `opened`, `edited` and/or `labeled` actions.
 - The Action checks if an issue has at least one of the `labelsToCheck`.
 If it does, it checks the issue body for the `requiredItems`.
   - If the issue satisfies all of the requirements then the Action ends.
   - If any requirement is not satisfied then `labelToAdd` is added to the issue.
 The Action comments on the issue with the `response` for all of the `requiredItems` that were not provided.
 - If the issue does not have any `labelsToCheck` then the Action ends.

 ### Comment Event Webhook
-The comment event can be run on `created` and/or `edited` actions.
+The `issue_comment` event method can be run on `created` and/or `edited` actions.
-- If there is a comment on an issue with the `labelToAdd`, then the Action checks the comment for any `requiredItems`.
+- If there is a comment on an issue with the `labelToAdd` then the Action checks the comment for any `requiredItems`.
   - If the comment satisfies any ONE required item then the `labelToAdd` is removed from the issue.
   - If the comment does not have any `requiredItems` then the Action ends.
 - If the commented issue does not have the  `labelToAdd`, or the commenter is not the original poster, then the Action ends.